RK: Good to have you Daudi, you and I go way back. Welcome to #360Mentor

 RK: So, these events, apart from that specific lesson, how do they shape you as a person?

 DM: I was installed as my father’s heir a few months later in January 1977.
 So when I go to customary last funeral rites and I have to give a few words of advice to the customary heir, I always tell them I have been in this (customer heir) business since 1977.

 RK: Hahaha you’re a veteran.
 Yes.

-DM: Which also means that I had to be a father to my siblings, all of whom are older than me.
+DM: This also means that I had to be a father to my siblings, all of whom are older than me.
 I am the last born.
-It meant that we grew up in a single parent family.
+It meant that we grew up in a single-parent family.
 Very resilient and very industrious mother which also made me a feminist.
-Quite early on, I understood — growing up with my mother’s sister, my late Aunt Penina and my grandmother.
+Quite early on, I understood — growing up with my mother’s sister, my late Aunt Penina, and my grandmother.
 They were a great part of my life.

 RK: You just want the man to be there.